No man is an Iland, intire of itselfe; every man

 The social responsibility of business

 In 1970, the New York Times Magazine published Milton Friedman’s essay, “The Social Responsibility of Business is to Increase its Profits”.
-In it, the Nobel Prize-winning economist challenged General Motors to neglect its “social responsibilities” – which were, specifically, to build safer and more fuel-efficient cars – and focus on maximising returns to shareholders by continuing to produce unreliable gas-guzzlers.
+In it, the Nobel Prize-winning economist challenged a major US car manufacturer to neglect its “social responsibilities” – which were, specifically, to build safer and more fuel-efficient cars – and focus on maximising returns to shareholders by continuing to produce unreliable gas-guzzlers.
 He effectively said: ignore the environment, ignore safety and just go and make money.

-Instead of becoming more profitable, as Friedman expected, General Motors alienated baby-boomers seeking safer and more environmentally friendly vehicles.
-This growing part of the market turned to Honda and Subaru – companies which understood that protecting the lives of road users and environmental preservation are ultimately connected to the bottom line.
+Instead of becoming more profitable, as Friedman expected, the auto company alienated baby-boomers seeking safer and more environmentally friendly vehicles.
+This growing part of the market turned to Japanese car makers – companies which understood that protecting the lives of road users and environmental preservation are ultimately connected to the bottom line.

 Japanese companies have not been the only ones to dismiss Friedman’s definition of responsibility as bunk.
-Closer to home, Jack Welch, CEO and Chairman of GE from 1982 to 2001, called it “the dumbest idea in the world”.
-Jack Ma, Founder and CEO of Alibaba, says that “customers are number one, employees are number two and shareholders are number three”.
-Google’s founding motto, “Don’t be evil”, was later dropped because it was not challenging enough.
-And Tim Cook, CEO of Apple, says the company’s ultimate aim is “to leave the world a better place than we found it”.
+Closer to home, the former CEO and Chairman of an international US conglomerate called it “the dumbest idea in the world”.
+The founder and CEO of a large Chinese e-commerce business says that “customers are number one, employees are number two and shareholders are number three”.
+And the CEO of a leading US technology firm says the company’s ultimate aim is “to leave the world a better place than we found it”.
 Even Paul Tudor Jones, the Connecticut-based hedge fund manager, believes that Friedman’s logic is flawed.
 “Shareholders have benefited at the expense of labour and that has had a huge social impact on this country,” he says, speaking of the growing wealth disparity in the US.

 If these leading capitalists understand that businesses should have a higher aim than to turn a profit – and if they are big enough, improve the world at large – isn’t a redefinition of the social responsibility of business long overdue?